 - Are you struggling with course material?
 You could try spending more time on that class, rereading your lecture notes and text.
 You could also consult other students in the class or talk to your professor.
 You might also consider hiring a tutor.
 If two or three people are struggling with a subject, sometimes they can share the cost of a tutor.
-Be sure to use all the resources available to you, including math and writing help at the University Learning Centre, or the Library.
+Be sure to use all the resources available to you, including math and writing help at the Student Learning Services, or the Library.
 Be sure to self-test, so that you know how much you are learning during the term.

 - Are you are taking too many classes for the amount of time available?